topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ## 7.1 GPIO Digital In/Out

-The D3-G board supports digital input and output (GPIO) through its 40-pin header, enabling users to interact with external devices such as buttons, LEDs, sensors.
+The D3-G board supports digital input and output (GPIO) through its 40-pin header, enabling you to interact with external devices such as buttons, LEDs, sensors.

 <br/><br/>